phil-m-kopp/phil-m-kopp.github.io/docs/articles/posts/tech/how-To-website-blog-personal-brand/blog-personal-brand.md

 - IMO, tables are **just to good for presenting e.g. comparisons to pass up on them**
 - however Medium.com doesn't support them at all and the out of the box **editing experience in Markdown is notoriously bad** (even IDE plugins often don't improve this by much)
-- CMS solutions usually come with accetable table editing in their WYSIWYG editors - Notion.so is particularly pleasant and also offers lighter macro/scripting capabilities
+- **CMS** solutions usually come with **acceptable table editing** in their WYSIWYG editors - Notion.so is particularly pleasant and also offers lighter macro/scripting capabilities
-- Plugins for CMS or SSG may even provide *.csv/.xlxs/.json/.yaml* parsing or even direct rendering (ideally while preserving Markdown formatting, as e.g. the case for the [framework comparison table above](#comparison-of-selected-frameworks)), making local editing of large tables e.g. via MS Excel or proper table editing IDE plugins possible
+- **Plugins** for CMSs or SSGs may even provide *.csv/.xlxs/.json/.yaml* **table data parsing or even direct rendering** (ideally while preserving Markdown formatting, as e.g. the case for the [framework comparison table above](#comparison-of-selected-frameworks)), making local editing of large tables e.g. via MS Excel or proper table editing IDE plugins possible

 ![Alt text](table-editing.webp){: loading=lazy}